sooyais/PROJECT-PROPOSAL/README.md

 ### OBJECTIVE:
 1. To design the preschool management system for ............ to make a systematic and centralized system managemant.
 2. To develop the mobile application preschool management system for ...............
-3. To evaluate the mobile application preschool management system for .............. using cloud based system.
+3. To evaluate the mobile application preschool management system for .............. using cloud based service.

 ### PROJECT SCOPE:
 Project scope will focusing on the system management for preschool institution.
 The target user for this project is student, parent and teacher.